 “Through their gift for storytelling and knowledge about the rich and interesting history of blues music, a Baza performance makes for a wonderful evening of edutainment.” - Roger Plourde, Board of Directors, Granite State Blues Society

 Influential in the development of Geof’s melodic and fluid style of harmonica playing is his enjoyment for many styles of music including, jazz, rock ’n’ roll and bluegrass.
 His blues journey began with the music of John Mayall’s Bluesbreakers and harmonica stylist, Paul Butterfield.
 Geof’s harmonica sound can go from “silk to grit” and his vocals are passionate and “spot on.”
-His stage presence and ability to connect with audiences is in harmony with his easy going and laid back nature.
+His stage presence and ability to connect with audiences is in harmony with his easy going, laid back nature.

 "Doug and Geof have developed a special symbiosis; they are true complements to each other as they play, each allowing room for the other to shine." - Anya Zakiewicz, Simple Gifts Coffeehouse, Nashua NH